pycontribs/ruyaml/_doc/api.rst

 This way of doing things leads to several problems:

-- it is impossible to return information to the caller apart from the constructed data structure.
+- it is virtually impossible to return information to the caller apart from the constructed data structure.
 E.g. if you would get a YAML document version number from a directive, there is no way to let the caller know apart from handing back special data structures.
 The same